HumanCellAtlas/metadata-schema/docs/contributing.md

 **Expected behavior**

-Please explain what you expected to happen.
+Please explain what you expect to happen.

 *e.g.*: I expect the description to say "Title of publication."